aesteve/vertx-mvc-specifications/README.md

 * a class containing the definition of the Book class with full inheritance and stuff
 * a db migration script to reflect the changes to the existing production application
+* some testing utilities (at least for Grails, don't know about Rails)

+Same goes for the other layers: views and controllers.

+There are alot of other useful commands for creating fixtures, installing plugins, ...
+But to get started, these are the most interesting ones.

 ### Technical implementation

 Let's set db migration aside for now.
-Just remember projects like Flyweight or Liquibase exist in the Java world.
+Just remember projects like [Flyway](http://flywaydb.org/documentation/) or [Liquibase](http://www.liquibase.org/) exist in the Java world.

-The best way to achieve that in a Java environment imo is a Maven or Gradle plugin.
+The best way to implement these commands in a Java environment imo is a Maven or Gradle plugin.

 I think writing a Gradle plugin should be easier to start with in the current state of both projects.
-I think it could be easier for end-users to customize scaffolding through a DSL than XML configuration of a Maven plugin.
+I also think it could be easier for end-users to customize scaffolding through a DSL than XML configuration of a Maven plugin.

 This way, we could just add some Gradle tasks like :